zapier/visual-builder/docs/_docs/basic.md

 When you add Basic Auth to your integration, Zapier adds a pre-built form that requests a username and password whenever users authenticate with your API.
 Zapier then makes a test call to verify the credentials, and stores them to use with every subsequent API call Zapier makes to your app on behalf of the user.

-> **When to use Basic Auth:** Use Basic Auth if your API only requires a username and password, needs no special configuration, and specifically if your API leverages "[HTTP Basic Authentication](https://en.wikipedia.org/wiki/Basic_access_authentication)".
-If you need further customization of your login flow or need additional data from users, [API key authentication](https://platform.zapier.com/docs/apikey) works the same as Basic auth but includes a customizable form where you can request additional authentication data from users.
+> **When to use Basic Auth:** Use Basic Auth if your API requires a username and password or other basic fields, needs no special configuration, and specifically if your API leverages "[HTTP Basic Authentication](https://en.wikipedia.org/wiki/Basic_access_authentication)".
+If you need further customization of your login flow or need additional data from users, [API key authentication](https://platform.zapier.com/docs/apikey) may be what your API requires.

 <a id="add"></a>
 ## How to Add Basic Auth to a Zapier Integration